wavefrontHQ/docs/pages/doc/trace_data_details.md

 <tr>
 <td>Span tag key</td>
 <td>128</td>
-<td>If the span tag key exceeds the maximum length, the span associated with it is blocked by the Wavefront service.</td>
+<td>If the span tag key exceeds the maximum length, the span associated with it is blocked by the Operations for Applications service.</td>
 </tr>
 <tr>
 <td>Span tag value</td>